 The bedding is very warm and comfortable to make up for the basic beds at least.

 There is a radio and a CD player built into the dashboard with an auxiliary cable.
-We listed to the local radio stations at times, or used our Blutooth UE Boom speaker instead.
+We listened to the local radio stations at times or used our Bluetooth UE Boom speaker instead.

 We also discovered that we had a DVD player built into the rear roof.
 I’m not sure this is in all the vehicles as it was not mentioned anywhere.
 We of course didn’t have any DVDs, but it would be great if you have small kids to keep them entertained.